 Starting Young Horses

 We don’t like to brag about how quickly our young horses progress, because we don’t want to be in a hurry, but we don’t mind bragging that we are really, really good at it.
-We are lucky to have a quiet setting, a very experienced ground person (Steuart), tactful riders, and even an outstanding lead pony to help with the tougher ones.
+We are lucky to have a quiet setting, a very experienced ground person, tactful riders, and even an outstanding lead pony to help with the tougher ones.
 We start them indoors with no distractions, move them outdoors when they are trotting under saddle with some basic understanding of leg and rein aids, get them on the trails early, and canter when they are ready.

 We can send them home after a month, two months, or keep them here longer and get them well on their way to their new career.
 If they are heading to the racetrack we make a point of instilling bravery, building a base of fitness on hills, and working in groups.
 Our training is more diversified than what is found at most Thoroughbred training centers.

 We have trained horses for four different dressage judges, many dressage riders, and many owners who believe that their horses are best suited to a career in dressage.
-Steuart and Michelle take great pride in their ability to get every horse that comes to us moving actively forward and solidly on the aids, whether they are destined for the race track, the hunt field, the hunter ring, eventing, or dressage competition.
+Michelle takes great pride in her ability to get every horse that comes to us moving actively forward and solidly on the aids, whether they are destined for the race track, the hunt field, the hunter ring, eventing, or dressage competition.
 We also do well with dressage horses who have started to sour and lose interest.
 We get them out on the trails, gallop them, and do a bit of “field dressage” to remind them of the joy of forward movement without sacrificing the connection that allows them to perform in the arena.
 We mix that with traditional work in the arena to ensure that the enthusiasm carries over to the place where it is needed.